mikko-apo/ki-flow/_posts/2013-08-08-ci-build-on-change.md

 The CI implementation is quite immature.
 Following features are next on the backlog:

+* Daemon process that automatically triggers builds
 * Logs for builds
 * Test result handling
-* Product build for collection versions from different components
-* Daemon process that automatically triggers builds

 --
 08.08.2013 @ Olari